open-socialism/open-socialism-site/contribute.md

 * [Sapiens: A Brief History of Humankind](https://www.amazon.com/Sapiens-Humankind-Yuval-Noah-Harari/dp/0062316095){:target="_blank"}.
 A history of Homo Sapiens and societies.
 * [Utopia for Realists](https://en.wikipedia.org/wiki/Utopia_for_Realists_(book)){:target="_blank"}.
 Gives a good summary of the current state of affairs with DC (and suggests some good steps DC can move towards).

+## I want to help, what skills do I need?

+A very basic understanding of [markdown](https://www.markdownguide.org) which is easy to learn.

+If you want to work on the site code, some knowledge of [jekyll](https://jekyllrb.com/){:target="_blank"} and web technologies is required.